Medicaid Food Security Policy Dashboard

 • Health Risk Assessment Medicaid Managed Care Plans are required to conduct a health risk assessment within 90 days of enrolling a new Medicaid enrollee per 42 CFR 438.208(b)(3).
 A health risk assessment is a tool that is used to collect medical and non-medical data that can be used to evaluate the health status and health risks of an individual.
 States can use this requirement to identify health-related social needs, such as food insecurity, and form the basis for making referrals to other services to address these needs.
 For the purposes of this tool, all MCO-based social needs screening has been categorized as “Health Risk Assessment,” although some of these activities go far beyond the federal minimum standard.

-• Social Needs Screening and Referral – Social needs screening or referral that occurs in clinical settings (such as hospitals, primary care or behavioral health settings).
+• Social Needs Screening and Referral – Social needs screenings or referrals that occur in clinical settings (such as hospitals, primary care, or behavioral health settings).

 • Assistance & Navigation

-• Quality Improvement Projects – Federal regulation 42 CFR 438, requires that Medicaid Managed Care entities must engage in activities to improve the quality of care.
+• Performance Improvement Plans (PIP) -Federal regulation 42 CFR 438 requires Medicaid Managed Care entities to engage in activities that improve the quality of care.
 This includes requirements around drafting a quality strategy.
-One strategy for improving quality is focused Performance Improvement Plans where plans and their provider network will focus on improving performance on a specific metric.
-Some states are using Quality Improvement strategies to develop and improve activities around social needs.
+One strategy for improving quality is focused Performance Improvement Plans, where plans and their provider network will focus on improving performance on a specific metric.
+Some states are utilizing Quality Improvement strategies to develop and enhance activities addressing social needs.

 • Investments and Benefits